Spartanlasergun/psyche/Trust_vs_Caution/readme.md

   <img src="Trust-Caution_WordFrequencies.png" alt="wordcloud frequency" style="width: 46%; height: auto;">
 </div>

-Aside from the wordcloud, I have abstained from doing any real qualitative analysis of this data, as I personally feel as though the field is moving past most of the standard qualitative and quantitative techniques, toward machine learning and the age of big data.
+I have abstained from doing any real qualitative analysis of this data, as I personally feel as though the field is moving past most of the standard inferential statistics, toward machine learning and severe testing.

 ## Theoretical Frameworks